bradhowes/Knob/README.md

 * `maxChangeRegionWidthPercentage` -- percentage of `travelDistance` that will always produce maximum value change.
 This defines a vertical region in the center of the view.
 Mouse/touch events outside of this region will have increased sensitivity as the event X is further from the view center X, requiring more movement for the same change in value.
-* `trackLineWidth` -- the line width of the knob's arc that is drawn from the current value to the end.
+* `trackWidthFactor` -- the line width of the knob's arc that appears as a track for the progress indicator.
+This is multiplied by the min width/height bounds value.
+Allows for scaling of the knob as the size increases.
 * `trackColor` -- the color of the arc that is drawn from the current value to the end.
-* `progressLineWidth` -- the line width of the knob's arc that is drawn from the start to the current value.
+* `progressWidthFactor` -- the line width of the knob's arc that is drawn from the start to the current value.
+This is multipled by the min width/height bounds value.
+Allows for scaling of the knob as the size increases.
 * `progressColor` -- the color of the arc that is drawn from the start to the current value.
-* `indicatorLineWidth` -- the line width of the knob's indicator that is draw from the current value towards the knob center.
+* `indicatorWidthFactor` -- the line width of the knob's indicator that is draw from the current value towards the knob center.
+See `progressWidthFactor`.
 * `indicatorColor` -- the color of the line that is drawn from the current value to the center.
 * `indicatorLineLength` -- the amount of the line that is drawn from the current value to the center, where 0.0 indicates no line will be drawn, and 0.5 results in a line that is half-way to the knob center point.